 6. Store with Space Bags

 If there are some items that need to be taken out of your seasonal rotation but you are running out of room, get some large space bags to vacuum pack these pieces.
-It’ll keep them safe from moisture and dust but most importantly will shrink them down to size.
+It’ll keep them safe from moisture and dust, and, most importantly, it will shrink them down to size.

-If you’re storing clothes in a chest or basement, grab some chalk (does not have to be colored) and put a few pieces in a cloth bag to add to your clothes.
+If you’re storing clothes in a chest or basement, put a few pieces of chalk (it doesn’t have to be colored) in a cloth bag to add to your clothes.
 This will soak up excess moisture in the air and keep your clothes fresh and dry.